Why It Matters

 How Agents Use Keys

-When a build agent encounters a task that requires an external service:- It checks the Knowledge Base for relevant API keys
+When a build agent encounters a task that requires an external service:- It checks the Integrations for relevant API keys

 - If found, it uses the key in environment configuration (